Marta Gómez (swimmer): Personal life

 Gómez is from Seville, Andalusia.
 She attended Universidad Complutense de Madrid where she worked on a degree in social work.
-In 2013, she was participating in her swimming career as well as continuing towards her degree.
+In 2013, she was participating in her swimming career and continuing towards her degree.
 Most of her classes were in the morning, followed by six hours of training, and her evenings were spent studying.
 Her sister assisted in managing her social media presence in 2013.
-At the 2013 Municipal Sports Institute Seville awards, she was named the best female athlete with a disability.
+At the 2013 Municipal Sports Institute Seville Awards, she was named the best female athlete with a disability.

 Gomez has a mild visual impairment.